Water

 Pope Francis, Laudato Si'

 In preparation for the 2023 UN Water Conference, the first of its kind since 1977, Mercy Global Action organised a Water Task Force.
-Consisting of a dedicated team of MGA staff, Sisters, and Partners in Ministry from Mercy Congregations and Institutes around the world, the Water Task Force worked diligently over several months to produce two key outcomes – the Mercy Water Campaign (MGA’s commitment to the UN Water Action Agenda), and a campaign ‘toolkit’ containing readings and prayer resources for use by the Mercy World in their engagement with water issues.
-See below to view these resources.
+This was a particularly important moment for water advocacy because it served as the midterm review of the UN Water Action Decade and the implementation of SDG 6: 'clean water and sanitation for all', which are significantly behind.
+Consisting of a dedicated team of Mercy Sisters, Associates, and Partners in Ministry from around the world, the Water Task Force worked diligently over several months to produce the Mercy Water Campaign.